Vivism and Humans

 humans to a degree as large as possible"

-The aspect of human behavior that concerns the treatment of other people already is regulated to a considerable extent in laws and other written or unwritten norm systems.
+The aspect of human behavior which concerns the treatment of other people already is regulated to a considerable extent in laws and other written or unwritten norm systems.

 Among other things it's legally forbidden to kill or to cause injury to other humans; also inflicting material and to some extent non-material damage in most national legal systems is prohibited to the extent that one is obliged to compensate for violations.